LaMonte Wade Jr Player Props: Giants vs. Royals

-After going 1-for-2 with a double in his last game, LaMonte Wade Jr and the San Francisco Giants take on the Kansas City Royals (who will start Brad Keller) at 4:35 PM ET on Friday.
+After going 0-for-3 in his most recent game, LaMonte Wade Jr and the San Francisco Giants face the Kansas City Royals (who will hand the ball to Brady Singer) at 4:05 PM ET on Saturday.

-In his last game, he went 1-for-2 with a double against the White Sox.
+In his most recent game he had a hitless showing (0-for-3) against the Royals.

 LaMonte Wade Jr Game Info & Props vs. the Royals